UPDATE: New version of demo to accommodate Articulate’s altered way of treating lesson IDs.

 Branches are hidden in the menu.

-1. Lesson ID (you can see this by hovering over the lesson in the published Rise course: #/list/1 The id is "1") 2.
+1. Lesson ID (the long text ID from the URL) 2.
 Branches (lessons to hide that belongs to this scenario.
-Use comma to seperate them: "2,8,4") 3.
+Use comma to separate them) 3.
 Status.
 This is the only number you pass: 0 - Not visible, 1 - Visible You need to show the first one at least.
 4. Next Branch ID.
 If you do multiple fake branching, add the next ID here.
 5. Previous Branch ID.
 If this is the first branch, set it to "0" since there's no previous branching.
 Otherwise, set it to the previous branch ID.

 Example: you set up one scenario with three branches and an end page.
-You check the menu and the ids are the following:
+You check the menu and the ids are the following (I’m using just three letters for ID to make it easier, in real life it’s a long text):

 You would add the following one line (after removing the existing setBranchData lines):